 1. Chili Powder

-Chili powder is a common substitute for paprika, especially if you’re looking for a bit of heat.
-While it doesn’t have the same smoky or sweet notes as paprika, it works well in recipes that need a little kick.
-Be cautious with the amount, as chili powder can be quite strong.
+Chili powder is a common substitute for paprika, especially if you're looking for a bit of heat.
+While it doesn't have the same smoky or sweet notes as paprika, it works well in recipes that need a little kick.
+Use 1:1 ratio for sweet paprika, but reduce to 3/4 tsp per tsp for smoked paprika to avoid overpowering flavor.

 2. Cayenne Pepper